-A concentrated organic apple cider vinegar rinse infused with certified organic herbs and organic lemongrass and tea tree essential oils which are great for the hair and scalp.
+A concentrated organic Apple Cider Vinegar (ACV) rinse infused with certified organic herbs and organic lemongrass and tea tree essential oils which are great for the hair and scalp.

 - clarifies as it conditions the hair and scalp

 - removes residue